Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Introduction

 \section{Introduction}

-The past decade has witnessed the proliferation of smartphones and Internet of Things (IoT) devices, which generate a plethora of data everyday.
-Centralized machine learning requires gathering the data to a particular server to train models which incurs high communication overhead \cite{sun2019communication} and suffers privacy risks \cite{sicari2015security}.
-As a remedy, distributed machine learning methods, e.g., federated learning have been proposed.
+\IEEEPARstart{O}{ver} the past decade, there has been a notable surge in the ubiquity of smartphones and Internet of Things (IoT) devices, resulting in the substantial generation of voluminous data on a daily basis.
+The prevailing paradigm of centralized machine learning necessitates the aggregation of data onto specific servers for the purpose of training models, thereby incurring high communication overhead \citep{sun2019communication} and suffering privacy risks \citep{sicari2015security}.
+As a remedial approach, distributed machine learning methods, exemplified by federated learning \cite{mohri2019agnostic,han2024federated,dubey2025understanding,cao2024overview,cao2021optimized,gupta2024unleashing,gupta2025privacy}, have been proposed.
 Considering a distributed system composed of $N$ workers (devices), we denote the dataset of these workers as $\{ {D_1}, \cdots,{D_N}\} $.
 For the $j^{\rm{th}}$ ($1 \! \le \! j \!\le \!
 N$) worker, the labeled dataset is given as ${D_j} = \{ {\bf{x}}^i_j,y^i_j\} $, where ${\bf{x}}^i_j \! \in \! \mathbb{R}^{d}$ and $y^i_j \in \{1,\cdots,c\}$ denote the $i^{\rm{th}}$ data sample and the corresponding label, respectively.
-The distributed learning tasks can be formulated as the following optimization problem,
+The distributed machine learning tasks can be formulated as the following optimization problem,

 where $\boldsymbol{w}\in {\mathbb{R}^p}$ is the model parameter to be learned and ${\boldsymbol{\mathcal{W}}}\!\subseteq\! \mathbb{R}^p$ is a nonempty closed convex set, ${f_j}( \cdot )$ is the empirical risk over the $j^{\rm{th}}$ worker involving only the local data: